mitya-tsarev/GravitySimulator/README.md

 cmake ..
 make
 ```
 You can now run the GravitySimulator executable, passing an input file as a flag.
-For example
+For example, you can run a script from the examples repository:
 ```
-./GravitySimulator mySolarSystemInput
+cd ../examples/
+../build/GravitySimulator figure-eight.in
 ```

 ## Documentation